 I’ve always believed that a good salad is the mark of a good cook.
 It makes sense: a well-made salad must have a pleasing combination of textures and a perfect balance of salty, sweet, bitter and sour — that’s cooking school 101.
 So with that in mind, it’s good to have a few standouts in your repertoire.
-This one is my go-to for Spaghetti and Meatballs, lasagna or anything else in that Italian comfort food realm.
-It’s a little fancier than your standard “house” salad but, rest assured, it will still put you in the mind of your favorite neighborhood Italian restaurant.
+This one is my go-to for Spaghetti and Meatballs, Fettucini Bolognese, Pasta e Fagioli, Rosemary Focaccia or anything else in that Italian comfort food realm.

-The homemade vinaigrette is what dresses it up; think of it as a much, much improved version of that bottled Italian dressing sitting in your fridge door.
+The homemade vinaigrette is what makes it so good — think of it as a much, much improved version of that bottled Italian dressing sitting in your fridge door.
 It only takes a few minutes to make, yet it’s ten times better and so much healthier for you.

-If you’re used to the beige-y bottled stuff, you’ll be surprised to see how fresh herbs make this vinaigrette a beautiful and vibrant green.
+If you’re used to the beige bottled stuff, you’ll be surprised to see how fresh herbs make this vinaigrette a beautiful and vibrant green.
 That’s how it should be!

 Romaine is the lettuce to use here; its hearty leaves stand up to the zesty dressing and crunchy vegetables.
-As a general rule, be sure to dry your greens completely before making your salad, otherwise your dressing will be watery.
+If you buy your greens pre-washed, great, but if not, be sure to dry your greens completely before making your salad, otherwise your dressing will be watery.
 I’m a big fan of salad spinners for this task, but if you don’t have one, just use a clean kitchen towel or paper towels.

-Pair this salad with a loaf of garlic bread and some Italian comfort food.
+Pair this salad with a good bread and some Italian comfort food.
 Or for a main course, top it with grilled chicken.
+Enjoy!